All tutorials

 The what3words Voice API allows a user to say three words into any application or service, with it returning a configurable list of what3words address suggestions, all through a single API call.

-In order for this to work, you must add a Voice API plan to your account.
+For this to work, you must add a Voice API plan to your account.

 // make a microphone